+A Simple Way to Create Suspense - NYTimes.com - Nightly.
 Draft is a series about the art and craft of writing.
-A Simple Way to Create Suspense - NYTimes.com - Nightly

 Cohen has worked almost continuously on this creative artificial intelligence (AI) system since the 1970s, which he affectionately calls AARON.
 In essence, AARON is a piece of computer software that, when connected to a painting machine – a large-scale inkjet printer these days – can create artworks based on instructions given by Cohen.
 Over the years AARON’s artistic style has matured, much like that of a human artist.
 The earliest images were simple drawings “exploring the line” as a young child learning to draw might do.
 Gradually the images became more figurative, incorporating people, trees and complex shapes.
 The works are received and appreciated as fine art, and regularly exhibited at major galleries in the US and Europe.
 Cohen’s work has caused much philosophical debate about the possibility of computer creativity.
 Kurt Vonnegut on the Shapes of Stories and Good News vs. Bad News.

 “The truth is, we know so little about life, we don’t really know what the good news is and what the bad news is.”

 This season has been ripe with Kurt Vonnegut releases, from the highly anticipated collection of his letters to his first and last works introduced by his daughter, shedding new light on the beloved author both as a complex character and a masterful storyteller.
 All the recent excitement reminded me of an old favorite, in which Vonnegut maps out the shapes of stories, with equal parts irreverence and perceptive insight, along the “G-I axis” of Good Fortune and Ill Fortune and the “B-E axis” of Beginning and Entropy.